josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🌱_the_broker_class_and_british_stagnation.md

 - and preserve governance continuity.

 The paradox is that:
-## 🌿 The same class capable of slowing adaptation is often the class most capable of implementing it.
+> 🌿 the same class capable of slowing adaptation is often the class most capable of implementing it.

 Once convinced change is:
 - legitimate,